snorkle0/betting-dashboard/README.md

 A responsive, interactive betting dashboard built with React, TypeScript, and Material UI.
 This application simulates a betting platform with mock API interactions.

+**Note:** This application is currently configured to run locally only.
+It relies on Mock Service Worker for API simulation, which is not enabled in production builds by default.
+A real backend integration would be required for deployment.

 ## Features

 - **Responsive Grid Layout**: Displays betting cards in a responsive grid that adapts to different screen sizes